masauve/bank-ui/README.md

-# UI 4 CamelK.
+# UI
-This is a reactJS UI use to connect on the camelK backend
+This UI is use to show the integration with Keycloak as an identify provider in order to call different services.

 # Getting Started with Create React App